deltabayou/deltabayou.github.io/_shorts/short05.md

 She made the most delicious sounds as she rubbed her.
 Her legs were spread for him now, braced against the table, and he could see her pink hole, shining with arousal under her slick curls while his fingers dipped in and out.
 Her back was arched against the wall, skirts yanked all the way up, her head back and eyes closed.
 He bent to her and bit her neck, as he guided his cock into her.

 She yelped and grabbed him, wrapping her legs around him as his fat cock spread her.
 "Oh Marlowe," she moaned.
 Then her language descended into something more primal as he moved in and out of her, fucking her roughly.
-Not words- only scraps of them, coarse, throaty moans and gasps and sighs.
+Not words--only scraps of them, coarse, throaty moans and gasps and sighs.
 He scarcely recognized himself, now, transformed as he was by his lust.
 He wanted to possess her, debase her.
 He bit at her neck, sucked her supple skin as he penetrated her over and over again, grabbing at her waist, her breasts, her neck with abandon.

 Distantly, he was aware of the cadence building in her low moans of pleasure, of the grunting he made with his exertion, of the heavy rocking of the table against the wall.
 But he didn't care.
 He was buried inside of Arabella, his love, his muse.
 And then she cried out particularly sharply and threw her head against his shoulder.
 Her sweat was soaking his neck as she tightened her grip around his back, driving him all the way inside of her.